Fusion or Confusion? Multimodal Complexity Is Not All You Need: Method

+We group multimodal methods by the type of innovation they introduce beyond \ac{lf}. \Cref{fig:late_fusion_groups} summarizes \ac{simbamm} and the comparison groups used throughout the experiments.
 We benchmark \ac{simbamm} against a representative set of recent and influential multimodal methods to test whether architectural and objective-level innovations provide consistent gains under a rigorous evaluation protocol.
-Methods were selected to cover the comparison taxonomy in \Cref{fig:late_fusion_groups} based on: (a) recency (primarily methods from the last few years), (b) publication in top-tier peer-reviewed machine learning venues, and (c) explicit architectural or objective-based modifications beyond a standard late-fusion baseline.
+Methods were selected to cover the comparison taxonomy in \Cref{fig:late_fusion_groups} based on: (a) recency (primarily methods from the last few years), (b) publication in top-tier peer-reviewed machine learning venues, and (c) explicit architectural or objective-based modifications beyond a standard \ac{lf} baseline.
 We prioritize methods with sufficiently detailed specifications and/or official reference implementations to enable faithful re-implementations.
-Full details of all \num{19} compared multimodal architectures and re-implementations are provided in \Cref{app:method_reimplementation_details}.

-\paragraph{Unified implementation framework} All models are implemented in a shared codebase using PyTorch Lightning \citep{Falcon_PyTorch_Lightning_2019} to ensure consistent training, logging, and evaluation.
-Encoders are dataset-specific but held fixed across all methods (\Cref{tab:dataset_summary}) to isolate differences to the added components.
+Encoders are dataset-specific but held fixed across all methods (\Cref{tab:dataset_summary}).
+Details in \Cref{app:method_reimplementation_details}.

-\paragraph{Generalization to heterogeneous benchmarks} Reference implementations typically assume a fixed number of modalities, specific modality types, and a single downstream task.
+\paragraph{Generalization to heterogeneous tasks} Recent publications for multimodal methods typically assume a fixed number of modalities, specific modality types, and a single downstream task.
 We adapt all methods to (i) an arbitrary number of modalities, (ii) heterogeneous modality types, and (iii) different tasks and loss functions while preserving the original method’s defining components.
 If a method introduces auxiliary losses, we include them; if auxiliary-loss weighting is not specified, we introduce scalar weights and tune them under the same protocol as other hyperparameters.

-\paragraph{Token propagation and computational comparability} Unless a method architecturally requires full token sequences\eg cross-attention between modality token sequences, we propagate a single modality token\eg a \texttt{[CLS]} representation, from each encoder for efficiency and to keep bandwidth comparable across methods.